 A couple of disclaimers are probably worth mentioning right up front before diving into something like this, so why don't I start there:

 Disclaimer the first I have not personally leapt through the full array of traditional publishing hoops.
-I've submitted a few places, been rejected by (almost) all of them, but never really turned that into an impressive cover letter or tried to push toward the next stage of traditional publication.
-And while I have a little more experience with electronic media (obviously) I only pay about 75% of my bills with writing right now.
+I've submitted to a few places, been rejected by (almost) all of them, talked at length with several published authors, but never really turned my own accolades into an impressive cover letter or tried to push toward the next stage of traditional publication.
+And while I have a little more experience with electronic media (obviously), I still have to pet sit and nanny several hours a week if I want a cell phone, a car, and not to have to shoplift if I visit a bookshop.
 My decision to go strictly through non-traditional publishing is still in its proto-stage.

 Disclaimer the second Pretty much anything I say is probably wrong.
 Not WRONG wrong, mind you, but possibly not fully up to date or completely encompassing--especially if you read this months or years after I wrote it.
-(ETA- I'm updating it in September 2017 with the best of my knowledge.)
+(ETA- I'm updating it in June 2019 with the best of my knowledge.)
 The publishing industry is experiencing massive tectonic upheaval on par with the music industry about thirteen years ago.
-Some publishing houses are making the transition, and others are having more trouble than a toilet full of vipers.
+Some publishing houses are making the transition, but there's a reason we used to call them the big six.
+(There's only FIVE now.)
 New tech changes the game almost monthly.
 Trending lines have not stabilized yet.
 Stuff changes fast!

 First let's dispel a few myths about both kinds of publishing: